vicbentu/spelunkyRL/readme.md

 - [ ] **Multi-agent scenarios**: both cooperative and competitive dynamics between multiple agents.

-- [ ] **Dockerization**: Streamlining the setup process and improving performance for broader accessibility.
+- [ ] **Dockerization**: streamlining the setup process and improving performance for broader accessibility.

 - [ ] **Performance optimization**

 - [ ] **Add customization options**: expanding the configuration possibilities.

 - [ ] ...

+## 🙏 Credits & Acknowledgments

+This project would not be possible without the incredible work of the spelunky-fyi community:

+- **[overlunky](https://github.com/spelunky-fyi/overlunky)** - The foundation of this project.
+Overlunky provides the comprehensive Lua API that enables game state access, entity manipulation, and real-time game control.
+All game interactions in SpelunkyRL are powered by overlunky's scripting capabilities.

+- **[Playlunky](https://github.com/spelunky-fyi/Playlunky)** - Essential for mod loading and Lua script injection into Spelunky 2.
+Playlunky makes it possible to run our custom scripts alongside the game without modifying the original executable.

+- **[modlunky2](https://github.com/spelunky-fyi/modlunky2)** - Provides the mod management infrastructure and tools that make setting up and running SpelunkyRL straightforward.

+Special thanks to the entire spelunky-fyi community for maintaining these excellent tools and fostering the Spelunky modding ecosystem.